How To Properly Size A Return Pump For An Aquarium

 Calculate Your Recommended Flow Rate

 Pumping water up to the aquarium is hard work.
-Gravity and friction inside the pipe, tubing and valves reduce the flow rate.
-The higher the pump has to push the water, the lower the flow rate.
+Gravity and friction inside the pipe, tubing, and valves reduce the flow rate.
+The higher and farther the pump has to push the water, the harder it is for the pump to move the water which ultimately slows down the flow.
 This resistance is called “head pressure.”
-The higher the lift, the greater the resistance to flow.
-If you wanted a flow rate of 100 GPH and selected a pump that produces a maximum flow rate of 100 GPH, you would be very disappointed.
-The tubing, elbows, and head pressure would dramatically reduce the actual flow rate in your aquarium.
-That’s why pump manufacturers provide flow charts based on lift height.
+The higher the lift and longer the distance, the greater the resistance to flow.

 Sizing Your Pump